 Clinton says to make selection of drought-tolerant lines easier and more predictable, knowledge of field environmental conditions is critical.
 He says, “You can phenotype all you want, but you need the true phenotype of the plant to be observed under real drought conditions so you can discover the genes for drought tolerance and improve resistance down the line in a breeding program.”

 In addition to METER soil moisture sensors, the team used METER microclimate weather stations to help monitor water inputs at their two field research sites and determine ideal time periods for phenotyping drought-related traits.
 Steketee says, “We put microenvironment monitors in the field next to where we were growing our experimental materials.
 Both locations use those monitors to keep an eye on weather conditions throughout the growing season, measuring temperature, humidity, and precipitation.
 Since we could access the data remotely, we used that information to help us determine when it was time to go out to the field and look at the plots.
 We wanted to see big differences between soybean plants if possible, especially in drought conditions.
-By monitoring the conditions we could just go back to our weather data to show we didn’t get rain for 3 weeks before we took this measurement, proving that we were actually experiencing drought conditions.”
+By monitoring the conditions we could just go back to our weather data to show we didn’t get rain for three weeks before we took this measurement, proving that we were actually experiencing drought conditions.”

 Results so far